What does Fiscal Sponsorship Mean to my Community Project or Program?

 An independent Board of Directors meet throughout the year to direct program, review projects, and ensure compliance.

 Doretta Schrock is a long time neighborhood activist in the North Portland.
 Doretta is a past neighborhood association chair.
 She serves on several citywide committees and worked with a diverse community to facilitate the establishment of a City of Portland street named for Cesar Chavez.
-Doretta currently works part-time for North Portland Neighborhood Services.
+Doretta currently works part-time for Neighbors West Northwest and North Portland Neighborhood Services.

-Mark Stephan headed up the independent Citizen Advisory Group funded by the US EPA to do the community directed scientific assessment for recommended remediation at the Harbor Oil Superfund site.
-Mark lives with his family in North Portland and is a Washington State University professor of political science with a specialty in the study of citizen involvement in environmental decision making.
+Mark Stephan is the President of NPCW.
+He headed up the independent Citizen Advisory Group funded by the US EPA to do the community directed scientific assessment for recommended remediation at the Harbor Oil Superfund site.
+Mark is a Washington State University professor of political science with a specialty in the study of citizen involvement in environmental decision making.